By DAVID BILLER and FELIPE MELLO

 Authorities are also investigating the role of the federal district’s police in either failing to halt protesters’ advance or standing aside to let them run amok.
 Prosecutors in the capital said local security forces were negligent at the very least.
 A supreme court justice temporarily suspended the regional governor, who oversees the force, for what he termed “willful omission”.
 Another justice blamed authorities across Brazil for not swiftly cracking down on “homegrown neofascism.”

-The upheaval finally prompted municipal and state governments to disperse the pro-Bolsonaro encampments outside the military barracks.
+The upheaval finally prompted municipal and state governments to disperse pro-Bolsonaro encampments outside military barracks that have lasted since the election.
 Their tents and tarps were taken down, and residents were sent packing.

-Meanwhile, pro-democracy protesters want to ensure their message — “No amnesty!” — will be heeded by both the law enforcement authorities and any far-right elements who might dare defy democracy again.
+But pro-democracy protesters on Monday sought to ensure that their message — “No amnesty!” — was heard by the authorities responsible for investigating and prosecuting, as well as far-right elements who might dare defy democracy again.

-“After what happened yesterday, we need to go to the street,” said Marcos Gama, a retiree protesting Monday night in Sao Paulo.
+“After what happened yesterday, we need to go to the street,” said Marcos Gama, a retiree who protested Monday night in Sao Paulo.
 “We need to react.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.